bmarini/knife-inspect/README.md

 ## Summary

-`health_inspector` is tool to inspect your chef repo as it compares to what is on your chef server.
+`health_inspector` is a knife plugin that inspects your chef repo as it compares to what is on your chef server.
+You can inspect your entire repo, or individual components.

 ## Usage

     $ gem install health_inspector
-    $ cd [chef repo] && health_inspector inspect
+    $ cd [chef repo]

-Run `health_inspector help` for more options
+## Knife Ccmmands

+    knife inspect

+    knife cookbook inspect
+    knife cookbook inspect [COOKBOOK]

+    knife data bag inspect
+    knife data bag inspect [BAG]
+    knife data bag inspect [BAG] [ITEM]

+    knife environment inspect
+    knife environment inspect [ENVIRONMENT]

+    knife role inspect
+    knife role inspect [ROLE]

 ## What it does